What is September?

 Attend Office Hours: Many students believe the only reason to go to their teachers’ office hours is to get help on issues they’re having trouble with, but that’s not the case.
 It’s also a good idea to stop by your teachers’ office hours to introduce yourself, especially when you’re in a very large class that doesn’t allow for much one-on-one interaction with the instructor.
 You can also talk with your teacher about upcoming course material and things you can do to help your chances of succeeding in the course.

 /Photo by BS No1.
-Our students, London UK/
+London UK/